-This section takes you through the features of one-dimensional selection of wavelet coefficients using one of the Wavelet Toolbox™ specialized tools.
-The toolbox provides a graphical interface tool to explore some reconstruction schemes based on various wavelet coefficients selection strategies:
+This section takes you through the features of 1-D selection of wavelet coefficients using one of the Wavelet Toolbox™ specialized tools.
+The toolbox provides the Wavelet Analyzer app to explore some reconstruction schemes based on various wavelet coefficients selection strategies:

 Global selection of biggest coefficients (in absolute value)